CloudSlang/docs/developer_architecture.rst

-To be run by the CloudSlang Orchestration Engine (Score), a CloudSlang source file must undergo a process to transform it into a Score :ref:`ExecutionPlan <execution_plan>` using then ``SlangCompiler``.
+To be run by the CloudSlang Orchestration Engine (Score), a CloudSlang source file must undergo a process to transform it into a Score :ref:`ExecutionPlan <execution_plan>` using the ``SlangCompiler``.

 Precompilation
 --------------

-The file is first loaded, along with its dependencies if necessary, and parsed in the precompilation process.
-In precompilation, the CloudSlang file's YAML structure is translated into Java maps by the ``YamlParser`` using `snakeyaml <http://snakeyaml.org>`__.
-That parsed structure is then modeled to Java objects representing the parts of a flow and operation by the ``SlangModeller`` and the ``ExecutableBuilder``.
+In the precompilation process, the source file is loaded, along with its dependencies if necessary, and parsed.
+The CloudSlang file's YAML structure is translated into Java maps by the ``YamlParser`` using `snakeyaml <http://snakeyaml.org>`__.
+The parsed structure is then modeled to Java objects representing the parts of a flow and operation by the ``SlangModeller`` and the ``ExecutableBuilder``.
 The result of this process is an object of type ``Executable``.